digitaltrails/vdu_controls/README.md

    /usr/share/man/man1/vdu_controls.1.gz
    ```

+> [!NOTE]
-Please note the first two options only install ``vdu-controls`` for the current user.
+> Please note the first two options only install ``vdu-controls`` for the current user.
 The script and desktop-file
-installed for a single user could be modified and copied into /usr or /usr/local hierarchies should you
+> installed for a single user could be modified and copied into /usr or /usr/local hierarchies should you
-wish to do so.
+> wish to do so.
 If using the first two options, you might want to follow up by manually downloading
-some of the other items such as the [starter set of icons](icons) for use when creating Presets.
+> some of the other items such as the [starter set of icons](icons) for use when creating Presets.

 Executing the program
 ---------------------